modelica/newsletter/_2024-03/fmi-news.md

 After the clarification of FMI Project membership roles, the and Project hosted the first FMI Advisory Committee meeting on Nov 5th 2025.
  We received very valuable feedback, ideas and feature requests!
 Thanks to the 70 participants for their contributions and participation!
-(Participating Companies: Akkodis, Ansys, AVL, Beckhoff, Boeing, Bosch, Claytex, COMSOL, DassaultSystems, dSpace, EKSINTEC, GMMotorsports, KEB, KnorrBremse, LBL, LTX, MachineWare, MapleSoft, Mathworks, ModelbasedCloud, Modelon, NVIDIA, PMSF, PrincipiaMBS, Renault, SamaresEngineering, Siemens, Synopsys, Volkswagen, VolvoAutonomousSolutions)
+(Participating Companies: Akkodis, Ansys, AVL, Beckhoff, Boeing, Bosch, Claytex, COMSOL, DassaultSystems, dSPACE, EKSINTEC, GMMotorsports, KEB, KnorrBremse, LBL, LTX, MachineWare, MapleSoft, Mathworks, ModelbasedCloud, Modelon, NVIDIA, PMSF, PrincipiaMBS, Renault, SamaresEngineering, Siemens, Synopsys, Volkswagen, VolvoAutonomousSolutions)

 Some of the topics that were discussed: